Quantitative/Categorical Data Identify each of the following as q... | Channels for Pearson+

 Textbook Question

-a.
-The platelet counts in Data Set 1 “Body Data” in Appendix B
+c.
+The colors of the M&M candies in Data Set 38 “Candies” in Appendix B

 Verified step by step guidance